 The domain part can contain alphanumeric characters (both upper and lower case).
 It can also contain a hyphen if it is not the first or last character.
 The hyphen cannot be used consecutively.

 These validation rules can be implemented in a regular expression or RegEx to verify the email address syntax.
 However, do not limit the verification to a RegEx rule only.
 You should also consider IETF standards, ISP-specific syntax checking, quoted words, domain literals, non-ASCII domains, and so on.
 If you’re building your app using Angular, React, or React Native, check our respective blog posts dedicated to email validation:

 Check for disposable email address

-If you are wondering what is a disposable email address is a temporary address that is valid for some time.
+If you are wondering what is a disposable email address, it’s a temporary address that is valid for some time.
 You should clean your mail of any disposable emails generated by Nada, Mailinator, and similar services.
 You can make use of a third-party API, such as InboxHit.
 Those can reliably detect disposable email addresses.
 Also, you may search for a list of domains used for temporary email addresses and use them in your RegEx.